-Shares mixed in Asia as China-US tensions cast shadow
+Global shares mixed as China-US tensions cast shadow

-MITO, Japan (AP) — Shares were mixed in Asia on Thursday, as flaring tensions between the U.S. and China added to uncertainties overhanging regional markets.
+MITO, Japan (AP) — European shares opened higher Thursday and U.S. futures also advanced after a mixed day of trading in Asia.

-Benchmarks rose in Hong Kong and Sydney but fell in Shanghai, Seoul and Taiwan.
-Asia’s biggest market, Tokyo, was closed for a four-day weekend.
+Benchmarks rose in Paris, Frankfurt, Hong Kong and Sydney but fell in Shanghai and Seoul as positive momentum from an upbeat close on Wall Street overnight helped offset negative economic data.
+Markets are closed Thursday and Friday in Tokyo for a national holiday.

+Investors have been sizing up mixed corporate earnings and flaring tensions between the U.S. and China.

-The Kospi in Seoul lost 0.9% to 2,209.02 after South Korea reported that its economy contracted 3.3% in April-June after shrinking 1.3% in the first quarter.
+The Kospi in Seoul lost 0.6% to 2,216.19 after South Korea reported that its economy contracted 3.3% in April-June.
+The economy shrank 1.3% in the first quarter.
 In annual terms, the economy contracted at a 2.9% pace.

 Exports fell 16.6% as demand was hammered by the coronavirus pandemic, the central bank reported in a statement on its website.